- Monica Harris

 If black voters insist on supporting Biden — or any other candidate — they need to start asking these people common sense questions, like: “What are your specific plans to fundamentally improve the quality of our lives?
 What will do to help us that Trump (or whoever is in office) isn’t doing?
 And what have you actually done to help us lately?
 Because relying on a 35-year old record isn’t going to cut it.”

 Democrats had a monumental opportunity to reward black voters for decades of loyalty, and that opportunity, ironically, came in the form of the country’s first black president.
 But what did the man who promised hope and change do for his own people?
 Almost nothing.
-Instead of reversing decades of misery, he led them deeper into the abyss.
+Instead of reversing decades of misery, he led us deeper into the abyss.

-And black leadership helps them pretend.
+And black leadership helps us pretend.

 Dutiful shepherds like Maxine Waters and John Lewis lead black sheep to polls and deliver them to any candidate with a “D” beside their name — no matter what they’ve done or what they plan to do.
 Witness how black voters in South Carolina fell in line like dominoes after Congressman Jim Clyburn endorsed Biden, resurrecting his Weekend At Bernie’s campaign and securing his nomination.
 But what will these voters get in return?
 Will Biden make any effort to stem the epidemic of drugs, poverty, and crime that plagues their community?
 Is he proposing fundamental changes to a System that’s grinding them to a pulp?